czifan/CCFNet.pytorch/README.md

 ```
 ## Quick start
 Dataset is provided in [TianChi platform](https://tianchi.aliyun.com/dataset/dataDetail?spm=5176.12281978.0.0.51947a4co21Um6&dataId=79463).

-Running the code with the following command.
+Once the data is ready, you can run the code with the following command.
 ```
 python main_ours_resnet50_msc.py
 ```